Learn more

 Tips & Advice

-A folding guide for conformable superabsorbent dressings
+A folding guide for a flexible superabsorbent dressing

 When managing exuding wounds, versatile, practical, and user-friendly solutions are essential for clinicians and patients, allowing for a better everyday life.
 Our folding guide demonstrates the practicality of Drymax Super in various scenarios.